romi/romi-rover-build-and-test/oquam/docs/Readme.md

 path that go through the junction point.
 This follows from the fact the the speed along the x-axis remains constant in both cases.
-Following the orginal straight path for ∆t/2, the junction at 0 is reached:
+Following the orginal straight path for ∆t/2, the junction, with y=0, is reached:

          y0 + vy0·∆t/2 = 0 ⇒ y0 = vy0²/a                      (3)